maylad31/sports_highlights/README.md

 It is still a work in progress, a lot of things can be improved and tried...

-Connect with me on linkedin if you have an intersting project.
+Connect with me on linkedin if you have an interesting project.
 Please star if you like this repo in case I make changes.

 https://www.linkedin.com/in/mayankladdha31/